 - Print your choices for future reference by using your browser’s “Print” button;

 - Email your choices to yourself.

 You may re-enter the Lottery system and re-order, remove, or otherwise change your Law Lottery Choices list at any time during the bidding period.
-But all bids must be placed by 11:59 PM on Monday, April 15, 2013.
+But all bids must be placed by 11:59 p.m. on Monday, March 30, 2015.
 Students who do not enter course bids will register for available classes starting on Tuesday, April 7, at 8:00 a.m.

 Each student is responsible for planning enrollment to ensure degree requirements are completed prior to the anticipated date of graduation.

 Required courses include: